Tyler Conklin Player Prop Bets for NFL Week 13 | Minnesota vs. Detroit 12/5/2021

 Season Stats

-- Conklin has caught 40 passes on 55 targets for 413 yards and three touchdowns, averaging 37.5 yards per game.
+- Conklin has accumulated 40 catches for 413 yards and three touchdowns this year.
+He has been targeted 55 times and averages 37.5 receiving yards.

-- Conklin has seen the ball thrown his way 10 times in the red zone this season, 21.3% of his team's 47 red zone pass attempts.
+- With 10 targets in the red zone this season, Conklin has been on the receiving end of 21.3% of his team's 47 red zone pass attempts.

 - The Vikings have run 57.9% passing plays and 42.1% rushing plays this season.
 They rank 12th in the NFL in scoring.